a-mccarthy/kubernetes-website/content/en/blog/_posts/2024-08-14-Kubernetes-v1-31-Release.md

 QueueingHint returns `Queue`.

 **Action required for custom scheduler plugin developers**:
 Plugins have to implement a QueueingHint for Pod/Update event if the rejection from them could be resolved by updating unscheduled Pods themselves.
 Example: suppose you develop a custom plugin that denies Pods that have a `schedulable=false` label.
-Given Pods with a `schedulable=false` label will be schedulable if the `schedulable=false` label is removed, this plugin would implement QueueingHint for Pod/Update event that returns Queue when such label changes are made in unscheduled Pods. [#122234](https://github.com/kubernetes/kubernetes/pull/122234)
+Given Pods with a `schedulable=false` label will be schedulable if the `schedulable=false` label is removed, this plugin would implement QueueingHint for Pod/Update event that returns Queue when such label changes are made in unscheduled Pods.
+You can find more details in the pull request [#122234](https://github.com/kubernetes/kubernetes/pull/122234).

 ### Removal of kubelet --keep-terminated-pod-volumes command line flag
 The kubelet flag `--keep-terminated-pod-volumes`, which was deprecated in 2017, was removed as part of the v1.31 release.